Academic Societies

 The Society Deans advocate for their students in a variety of issues.

-At the School of Medicine, decisions about academic advancement are handled by the Committee on Medical Students (COMS).
+At the School of Medicine, decisions about academic advancement are handled by the Committee on Medical Student Promotion and Advancement (CMSPA).
 Referrals to this committee are made for academic and professional reasons.
 The guidelines for academic referrals are clearly spelled out in the student handbook.
-The student's Society Dean will meet with him/her in advance, describe the process and then attend the COMS meeting as the student's advocate.
-The Society Dean will also collate the data about academic performance and present it to the COMS.
+The Society Dean will meet with the student in advance to describe the process.
+The Society Dean will work with the Office of Assessment to collate data about academic performance for presentation to the committee.

-Referrals to the COMS come from sources such as a faculty evaluation, faculty complaint, student complaint, criminal referral or a mental/physical health referral.
-The Society Dean will meet with the student, explain the COMS process, and ask the student to reflect on the complaint.
-The Society Dean will attend the COMS meeting to advocate for the student.
+Referrals to CMSPA come from sources such as a faculty evaluation, faculty complaint, student complaint, criminal referral or a mental/physical health referral.
+The Society Dean will meet with the student, explain the CMSPA process, and ask the student to reflect on the complaint.
+A Student Affairs dean will attend the CMSPA meeting to advocate for the student.

 Medical Student Performance Evaluation (MSPE) Letter Preparation

 Graduating students need this letter as part of their residency application.
-The MSPE letters are prepared by the Society Deans.
+The MSPE letters are prepared by the Society Deans in a collaborative process with each student.
 Students see the letter during the entire process, including the final product.

-The Society Deans prepare the MSPE (formerly known as the Dean's Letter).
-Although this is a letter of evaluation, the Society Dean's role is to collate the assessments that are submitted by the faculty.
+Although this is a letter of evaluation, the Society Dean's role is to collate the assessments that are submitted by the assessing faculty members.
 This is a transparent process that is accomplished through a series of 1:1 meetings.

 If a student is uncomfortable with content of their MSPE, they may contact the Vice Dean for Medical Education to request an independent review or a change in letter-writer.